What’s the story behind the Electric Bush Bike Anti-Poaching act?

 Where are the AP bikes located?

 CAKE is donating the bikes to the SAWC.
-The SAWC is choosing where the bikes make the most sense at the moment and might move bikes between parks.
-SAWC is today working with 127 national parks all over Africa.
+The SAWC is choosing where the bikes make the most sense at the moment and may move bikes between parks.
+Today, the SAWC works with 127 national parks all over Africa.

 "The ongoing development with @wildlifecollege towards improved solar-powered wildlife conservation continues.
 We're pleased to announce that we have our first rolling customers!